Amazing-Space-Minecraft/AmazingSpaceCore/README.md

 # Contributor Guide
 ## Development Team Guidelines
 When working on an issue, please interact with the associated branch.
-If one does not exist, please create one using "Create a branch" under "Developement"
+If one does not exist, please create one using "Create a branch" under "Developement".
 ## Non Development Team Guidelines
-Fork the repository, then create a new branch for the relevant issue before submitting a pull request
+Fork the repository, then create a new branch for the relevant issue before submitting a pull request.